a0xnirudh/docs/pages/Managing Challenges/write_challenge.md

 Cleaning up the setup via **`tearDown()`** after the tests is not really required here in most of the cases since the tests are being run inside the container and it will be killed immediately after the completion of the test.
 "%}

-For example, in the above challenge, we need to have a directory named `/tmp/tokens` for the challenge to work properly so we can write the code to create this directory if not exist before running the tests.
+For example, in the above challenge, we need to have a directory named `/tmp/tokens` for the challenge to work properly so we can write the code to create this directory if it doesnot exist before running the tests.

 ```php
 public function setUp()